certego/docker-zeek/README.md

 ## Dockerfiles

-There are three dockerfiles insied the `build` folder.
+There are two dockerfiles inside the `build` folder.

 1. `zeek.dockerfile` is the production ready image used to build Zeek.
-2. `zeekOT.dockerfile` is a clone of the production ready image with OT plugins compilation.
-3. `zeekTcmalloc.dockerfile` is a clone of the production ready image used to build Zeek with Tcmalloc.
+2. `zeekTcmalloc.dockerfile` is a clone of the production ready image used to build Zeek with Tcmalloc.

 ## Entrypoint